 BBQ at Gran Paraiso – Buenos Aires Places To Visit

-Next on this list of things to see during your one day in Buenos Aires is The Recoleta Cemetery, also known as Cementerio de la Recoleta, is not your every day cemetery.
+Next on this list of things to see during your one day in Buenos Aires is The Recoleta Cemetery, also known as Cementerio de la Recoleta, which is not your everyday cemetery.
 It is a place of rest for Argentina’s most rich and famous people to have lived and left behind a legacy.

 The entrance to Recoleta Cemetery is FREE though I recommend letting a friendly local guide take you on a one-hour tour of the cemetery and offer them a generous tip at the end.

 Find All → City Tours Buenos Aires

 Exposed tombs – City Tour Buenos Aires

 EL ATENEO GRAND SPLENDID BOOKSTORE

 The El Ateneo book store is rated as the world’s most beautiful bookstore by National Geographic.
 Even if you are not that into books, this place is a must-see on your Buenos Aires itinerary.